 A second method is through an annexation referendum.
 By this method, a city will initiate proceedings to annex a property, and hold a vote.
 Only registered voters who own property within the limits of the property may take part in the vote.
 If the vote passes by a simple majority, the property is incorporated by the city.
 It is important to note that property owners who are not registered to vote will be unable to take place in the vote.

 Concerns by property owners over zoning, increased property taxes, and costs incurred when connecting to a city’s sewage system may give property owners in currently unincorporated areas pause.
 It is important to speak with the local city government to find out how such issues are handled, as it varies by area.
-Contact our zoning and land use attorneys today for help traversing the complexities of annexation.
+Contact our Orlando Commercial Law Lawyers today for help traversing the complexities of annexation.

 To schedule your consultation with our Orlando annexation lawyers at Bogin, Munns & Munns, call our office today at (407) 578-1334, or fill out the form on our contact page.
 We look forward to helping you navigate the complex field of annexation law.